-You may not be trying to create a wonder of the world, but effective written communication probably means a lot to you in your job role.
+You may not be trying to create a wonder of the world, but effective written business communication probably means a lot to you in your job role.
 Do humanity proud by keeping the seven Cs in mind:

 - Completeness.
 Your writing should provide all the information your reader needs to understand you.
 To do that, you need to consider what they know, and don't.

 - Conciseness.
 Broadly paraphrased, Occam's famous adage states that things should be as simple as possible, but no simpler .
 In this context, it means not using more words than necessary to convey meaning, but not cutting out so much that your communication suffers.